8.–11. Mai 2023

 Since 2010, the CARIBU facility at Argonne National Laboratory’s ATLAS facility has provided hundreds of neutron-rich isotopes for study.
 CARIBU delivers beams of these isotopes by first thermalizing the $^{252}$Cf spontaneous fission products inside a gas catcher system, then using an RFQ ion guide to direct the beam towards an isobar separator, an RFQ ion buncher, and finally an MR-TOF.
 The result is a highly efficient means to provide cooled, bunched, isobarically pure neutron-rich beams.
 This talk will describe the CARIBU facility and highlight the many successful experiments that benefited from CARIBU beams.
 CARIBU’s successor, nuCARIBU, will supply neutron-rich beams resulting from neutron-induced fission of various target foils inside the gas catcher. nuCARIBU is expected to be operational within a year, and a description of this upgrade to CARIBU will also be provided.

-Jason Clark (Argonne National Laboratory) Prof. Guy Savard (Argonne National Laboratory) Dr Daniel Santiago (Argonne National Laboratory)
+Jason Clark (Argonne National Laboratory) Prof. Guy Savard (Argonne National Laboratory) Dr. Daniel Santiago (Argonne National Laboratory)